 Travel and Entertainment

-The Graduate School of Management is not responsible for reimbursement of airfare, hotel accommodations, car rentals, or dinning in regards to teaching.
+Reimbursement of commuting costs to your primary teaching location is not allowable per University policy which includes airfare, mileage, hotel accommodations, car rentals or meals/incidentals.
 However, UC Davis does provide a list of several vendors that offer discounts for travel and entertainment.
 A link to a list of patrons and instructions can be found here.